Butterbro

 Josua Waghubinger is an Austrian producer living in Germany.
 He is known by his stage name Butterbro (a blend word of Butterbrot and Bro).
-His single "Verknallt in einen Talahon" about a German girl in love with an Arab immigrant, a stereotypical talahon, was generated with the AI music service Udio.
+His single "Verknallt in einen Talahon" about a German girl in love with an Arab immigrant who is a stereotypical talahon, was generated with the AI music service Udio.
 It became the first AI-generated song in the German single charts.